sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 **Expected Result:**

 The application should sanitize and escape input fields to prevent any script execution.
-Malicious scripts should not be executed or stored.
+Malicious payloads should not be stored and executed.

 **Actual Result:**